 - The vehicle manufacturer or parts manufacturer

-Common Causes of Truck Accidents in Allentown, PA
+What are the Common Causes of Truck Accidents in Allentown, PA?

-Negligence on the part of the trucker or truck company is the cause of truck accidents in the Lehigh Valley.
+Negligence on the part of the trucker or truck company, as frequently addressed by our Allentown fatal truck accident lawyer, is often the cause of devastating truck accidents throughout the Lehigh Valley.
 To determine the cause of the truck crash, the truck accident attorneys at Munley Law will conduct a thorough investigation to hold all negligent parties responsible.

 Some of the common causes of truck accidents include:

-- Aggressive driving: When driving an 80,000 lb vehicle, drivers must be responsible.
+- Aggressive driving: When driving an 80,000 lb. vehicle, drivers must be responsible.
 However, since truckers are in a hurry to meet deadlines, aggressive driving tactics may occur.
 Speeding, unsafe lane changes, tailgating, failure to check blind spots, and other unsafe driving practices can all lead to a devastating truck wreck.
+According to PennDOT, 23,427 accidents in 2024 were speed-related, while 5,456 were caused by tailgating.

 - Inexperienced or improperly trained driver: Truck drivers must have a commercial driver’s license (CDL) to operate a commercial truck.
 The driver must have the required license and adequate training on the vehicle.
 Some trucking companies may have negligent hiring practices or inadequate training programs, which can lead to truck crashes.